 Getting users to stay on your website and interact with your content can boost your website’s ranking, and you can do so by improving the user experience and usability of your website.

 Using keywords to get visitors to click through to your site is only half the story.
 If you approach SEO as “optimizing your website for people who use search engines,” the notion of user-friendliness becomes an important factor.

-In this article, I’ll look at the various aspects of website usability that impact website ranking, how to improve website usability to boost SEO ranking and what to do when there seems to be conflict between usability and SEO “best practice.”
+In this article, I’ll look at the various aspects of website usability that impact website ranking, how to improve SEO rankings by improving website usability and what to do when there seems to be conflict between usability and SEO “best practice.”

 What is website usability?

 Here are a few that can affect your website ranking:

 - Effectiveness: can users achieve their objectives when they land on your website? e.g. Can they find the information they need, order the products they desire, or contact the company for customer service?